izosozi/whereisme/README.md

 ## configuration

 aside from the .env file you're gonna have to just edit the repo to make changes my dude sorry... if u want to change something like the port just make sure it's reflected in server.py, compose.yml, Dockerfile, and anywhere else it's relevant

+## development

+ideally `start-dev.sh` should get the debug server running, but it prob won't at the moment, so adapt it for yr needs